AbderrahmaneMouzoune/mattermost-plugin-mattjam/README.md

 If you want to see how each versions work you can see that [here](https://github.com/AbderrahmaneMouzoune/mattermost-plugin-mattjam/projects)

 If you want to see the structure of the project you can see that [here](https://github.com/AbderrahmaneMouzoune/mattermost-plugin-mattjam/wiki/How-we-see-our-project-%3F)

+## Contribute

+We welcome contributions for bug reports, issues, feature requests, feature implementations, and pull requests.
+Feel free to file a new issue 😃

+For a complete guide on contributing to the plugin, see the [Contribution Guidelines](https://github.com/AbderrahmaneMouzoune/mattermost-plugin-mattjam/blob/master/CONTRIBUTING.md).

 ## Q&A